isa-ulisboa/greends-pml/README.md

 ---
 Instructor: Manuel Campagnolo, ISA/ULisboa

 The course will follow a flipped classroom model.
-Work outside class will be based on the [Practical Deep Learning course](https://course.fast.ai/) and other Machine Learning resources.
+Work outside class will be based on a range of Machine Learning resources including the book *Sebastian Raschka, Yuxi (Hayden) Liu, and Vahid Mirjalili.
+Machine Learning with PyTorch and Scikit-Learn.
+Packt Publishing, 2022* and the [Practical Deep Learning course](https://course.fast.ai/) for higher level programming.
 During classes, the notebooks (Python code) will be run on Google Colab.

-Links for other resources:
+Links for class resources:
   - [Fenix webpage](https://fenix.isa.ulisboa.pt/courses/aaap-283463546570956)
   - [Moodle ULisboa](https://elearning.ulisboa.pt/).
 The course is called *Practical Machine Learning*, with this [link](https://elearning.ulisboa.pt/course/view.php?id=8991).
 Students need to self-register in the course.
   - [Kaggle](https://www.kaggle.com/)